 As per A2 Dominion Policy for fire risk assessment review.

 Relevant Fire Safety Information

-No relevant fire safety information was provided to the assessor about the premises, premises management or fire safety arrangements prior to or during the site inspection.
+Limited information, was provided to the assessor about the premises, premises management or fire safety arrangements prior to or during the site inspection.
+Previous Metro Safety Fire Risk Assessment.

 Fire Risk Assessment Review History